 It’s the top site in Japan for beauty-related services.
 Besides being able to search and book appointments, it has Japan’s most extensive hairstyles catalogue with new additions added daily!
 Its advanced search engine allows you to search by keywords, gender, length, texture, softness, colour, overall image (e.g. girly), and face shape.

 My second most-visited hairstyles website after Hot Pepper Beauty.
 Its catalogue is nowhere as extensive and its search function is rudimentary, but that can be a good thing.
-Sometimes I just want to quickly find some styles that I like without having to click through pages after pages even after filtering the search results.
+Sometimes I just want to quickly find some styles that I like without having to click through page after page even after filtering the search results.

-A lot of the hairstyles there are geared towards women and men in their 20s–40s, so nothing particular bold or experimental.
-Most styles, especially the short ones, have photos that clearly show the front, side, and back.
+A lot of the hairstyles there are geared towards women and men in their 20s–40s, so nothing particularly bold or experimental.
+Most styles, especially short ones, have photos that clearly show the front, side, and back.

 Beauty navi is specifically designed for viewing on a mobile device.
 Its “normal” desktop site has a mobile layout so everything is unusually large, but very handy because its photos are by far the largest I’ve ever come across for Japanese hairstyles website!

 It’s particularly notable for its catalogue of very on-trend short hairstyles for women — if you like bobs and boyish cuts, it’s well worth taking a look.

 Rasysa is probably the most well-known among non-Japanese since it has been around since 1999!
 Back in the day, it was the only website in Japan dedicated to hairstyles.
 To be honest, I seldom go on it now — I really don’t like its search function and I prefer the other sites mentioned — but I have spent many hours on it in the past.